meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

     </div>
 </div>

-When you complete the steps shown in the picture then you will see that it created a account called Main account and in brackets Etherbase.
+When you have completed the steps shown in the picture above, you'll have created an account called Main account and in brackets Etherbase.
+Except when you have created accounts through __geth__ in the previous part of the article.
 This means you can now start your miner in Geth.
 After a while you will see the balance of your account increase.

 ## Working with the Remix IDE
-Remix is the IDE that is included with Mist.
+Remix is the IDE that is included within Mist.
-You can also use online IDEs but they are exactly the same.
+You can also use online IDEs, but they are exactly the same.
 They all don't really do that much.
 [Here](https://chriseth.github.io/browser-solidity/#version=soljson-latest.js) is an online example.

 <div class="row" style="margin: 0 auto 2.5rem auto; width: 100%;">